leaysgur/prettier-oxc-parser-tests/README.md

     - https://github.com/oxc-project/oxc/issues/10307
   - This is needed for both normal nodes and comments
     - Current `3930-kb.js` bench failing is due to luck of this for `BreakStatement`
+- Support deprecated TS-ESTree AST nodes?
+  - Prettier still depends on deprecated fields w/ `suppressDeprecatedPropertyWarnings`
+    - `TSEnumDeclaration.members`
+    - `TSMappedType.typeParameter`
+  - Current bench failings (other than `reading 'start'`) are because of this

 ## Debug